Frequently Asked Questions

 See: What is PrEP?

-If you are taking PrEP and experiencing side effects that are severe or do not go away, tell your health care provider.
+If you are taking PrEP and experiencing side effects that are severe or do not go away, tell the healthcare provider who prescribed PrEP.

 Does PrEP protect against any other STDs?

-No. While highly effective in preventing HIV, PrEP does not protect against other sexually transmitted diseases (STDs).
-Condoms should be used to prevent gonorrhea, chlamydia, syphilis, and other common STDs.
+No. While PrEP is highly effective at preventing HIV, it does not protect against other sexually transmitted diseases (STDs).
+When used consistently and correctly, condoms protect against HIV, as well other common STDs, in particular gonorrhea, chlamydia.

 What if I have another STD, can I go on PrEP?

 PrEP only protects against HIV.
-Condoms protect against other common STDs, in particular gonorrhea and chlamydia.
+When used consistently and correctly, condoms protect against pregnancy and HIV, as well as other common STDs, in particular gonorrhea and chlamydia.

 What if I miss a dose of PrEP?

-If you are having difficulty keeping up with the daily schedule you should talk with your health care provider.
+If you are having difficulty keeping up with PrEP’s daily schedule, you should talk with the healthcare provider.
+You might discuss with them switching to injectable PrEP instead.

 Do alcohol or drugs affect how PrEP works?

-Alcohol and drug use should not directly affect how well PrEP works; however, substance use may affect how consistently you take the medication.
+Alcohol and drug use should not directly affect how well PrEP works.
+However, substance use may affect how consistently you take the medication if you are taking PrEP as a daily pill.
 Missing doses can lower PrEP’s effectiveness.

 It is OK to take PrEP if I’m on anti-depressants?

-The Food and Drug Administration (FDA) does not list any antidepressants as potential conflicts on its official safety information on Truvada and Descovy, the two drugs approved for PrEP.
+The U.S. Food and Drug Administration (FDA) does not list any antidepressants as potential conflicts on its official safety information on any of the medications approved for use as PrEP.

 FDA, Highlights of Prescribing Information: Descovy [PDF].
 October 2019.